Why Phishing is More Dangerous Than Ever, and How to Protect Yourself

 We get it—some of us are just glass-half-full people who naturally want to trust others.
 You don’t need to be a hopeless skeptic, but it’s vital to practice caution when it comes to IT security.

 First, that means being aware of when and how you’re sharing sensitive personal or business information.
 For example, with the number of online accounts nowadays, you may not hesitate to give out your email address.
-But recognize that something as simple as an email address is valuable and can be misused in the wrong hands.
+However, recognize that something as simple as an email address is valuable and can be misused in the wrong hands.

 Second, never give out information unless you’re sure who is asking for it—and what they need it for.
 If you get an unexpected email from a company like Microsoft or Amazon asking for your login credentials or credit card information, think twice.
 Large, reputable companies already have your data and credentials on file, so they would never be asking for it.
 A closer look may reveal that the message is from a scammer posing as a trusted company.